Day Care Provider

 If your day care center hires someone new, does she usually get saddled with the less desirable stuff like diaper duty for awhile?

-Asked by Suzanne (Tulsa) over 12 years ago
+Asked by Suzanne (Tulsa) over 13 years ago

 No there's no "hazing."
 Whoever gets hired knows going in what position they are getting (infant teacher, toddler, pre-school, etc.).
 If someone is hired for the infant room, they know they're gonna be changing diapers and all that stuff so they know what they're getting into.
 The turnaround in this industry is pretty high and every teacher in the center I am at has pretty much worked with every age group at the other facilities they have worked in so people who get hired are pretty well rounded.

-Asked by Twotwotwo over 12 years ago
+Asked by laaaaazybones over 13 years ago

-Asked by Soleil over 12 years ago
+Asked by Mrs. Rogers over 13 years ago